Japanese Curry

 Curry blocks were invented to make it easy for people to whip up an “instant” pot of curry.
 Commercially made curry blocks are shelf-stable boxes of curry roux full of questionable ingredients, such as stabilizers, chemical flavorings, and preservatives.
 Who needs that?
 We can make our own!
 They're a wonder to have on hand for a quick and delicious meal.

 You’ll learn the 23 spices that go into Japanese curry powder.
-From that, you’ll make roux blocks in molds, then freeze a few to take home.
-Some you’ll use to make kare pan buns filled with a walnut and mushroom curry.
-Others you’ll use for a meal of chicken curry with rice.
+From there, you’ll make roux blocks in molds, then freeze a few to take home.
+Some you’ll use to make kare pan buns and others you’ll use for a meal of chicken curry with rice.

 On the menu: